 Admission is competitive among students who fulfill admission requirements for graduate study at the Computer Science Department of George Mason University.

-- Applicants must hold a four-year (120-credit) baccalaureate degree from an accredited institution
+- Hold a four-year (120-credit) baccalaureate degree from an accredited institution

-- International students must submit an official GRE General test score report.
-The GRE is waived for applicants with a US Bachelor's degree or higher.
+- The GRE requirement is waived for applicants with a US Bachelor's degree or higher.

 - TOEFL or IELTS is required of all applicants whose native language is not English, and who have not received a degree from a university in the United States, Canada, United Kingdom, Australia, or New Zealand.

-Students may test out to indicate that they have the requisite knowledge for those foundations courses.
-The exams are given before classes begin in January and August, and can only be taken once.
+Students have one opportunity to test out of their required foundation courses before beginning their first semester.
+The exams are given before classes begin in January and August and may only be taken once.
 Students failing any one of the exams must take the equivalent course before enrolling in the core curriculum courses.

 More information regarding the foundation courses and test out exams can be found on this page.